Jeff-Z/JDiaryS/README.md

 -----
 __1.__      In Eclipse, just import the library as an Android project.

-__2.__      Then, just add belows libraries as dependencies to your existing project.
+__2.__      Then, just add below libraries as dependencies to your existing project.
 * [SlidingMenu][1]
 * [ActionBarSherlock][2]
 * [ListViewAnimations][3]

-__3.__      Project > Clean to generate the binaries you need, like R.java, etc and you're good to go!
+__3.__      Project > Clean to generate the binaries and you're good to go!

 Preview
 -------